Tornado flips cars, damages homes in coastal Florida city

 The National Weather Service in Miami said the tornado hit late Saturday afternoon with winds of 100 mph (160 kph) near Palm Beach Gardens Medical Center and headed northeast toward the coast.

-Storm damage forced authorities in the coastal city to close major roadways in the city as workers cleared debris and inspected the wreckage.
+Storm damage forced authorities in the coastal city to close major roadways as workers cleared debris and inspected wreckage.
 Images from the scene showed cars flipped over on top of each other, cracked tree limbs resting on vehicles and homes, as well as other debris littering streets.

 The Palm Beach Gardens Police Department has not reported any major injuries or fatalities.
 A spokeswoman for the city said officials have deactivated emergency protocols and were working through lingering issues Sunday.